 About Our School

-Scarsdale Middle School endeavors to embody the ideals of middle level education in exemplary fashion.
+Scarsdale Middle School endeavors to embody the ideals of middle-level education in an exemplary fashion.
 Our philosophy and structure focus on the developmental needs of early adolescents.
 We seek to foster a highly challenging intellectual environment that is also very nurturing and supportive and within which students can experience a level of academic and personal success.
 Our goal is to have students begin to develop sound habits of mind and a life-long love of learning.

 Another unique feature of the Middle School is our alternative program for seventh and eighth graders called CHOICE.
 Approximately forty students, along with three teachers, spend two years together in a small community environment.
-The program includes electives, overnight team building and curriculum activities.
+The program includes electives, overnight team building, and curriculum activities.
 There is a strong emphasis on technology in the program.

 The Middle School endeavors to provide students with a rich experience both in and beyond the classroom.
 Through numerous activities with a focus on community service, our Student Organization helps to sustain a strong school spirit.
-We offer a variety of after school activities, including a modified sports program, which gives each student an opportunity to participate.
+We offer a variety of after-school activities, including a modified sports program, which gives each student an opportunity to participate.

 Our school aspires to be vibrant and dynamic, alive with the excitement and energy of this age group and the spirit of shared intellectual and personal growth.
 We are part of a community which has high academic expectations for students.
 At the same time, we offer students a full range of support services as they navigate the twists and turns of early adolescence.
 We take pride in our school and the sense of community and empathy it fosters.
-The school has a long-standing commitment to human rights and devotes an entire day each January to local, national and international human rights issues.
-We take seriously our commitment to develop the next generation of leaders, on both a local as well as national level.
+The school has a long-standing commitment to human rights and devotes an entire day each January to local, national, and international human rights issues.
+We take seriously our commitment to developing the next generation of leaders, on both a local as well as national level.